Football Official

 What's the call.
 A college defender intercepts a ball, while evading, he runs back into the endzone and falls or is tackled.

-Asked by Tim about 6 years ago
+Asked by Tim over 6 years ago

 Oooh, good question.
 First, if a defender intercepts a pass from the five yard line in to the goal, he gets momentum, meaning if he ends up in the end zone it was his momentum that put him there so he isn't penalized.
 It will be his team's ball at the spot of the interception - btw, you'll see an official drop a bean bag at that spot to mark it.
 However, that isn't what you asked.
 You wrote "he runs back into the endzone ", meaning he put himself in the endzone.
 If he falls or is tackled there, it's a safety.